maelchiotti/LocalMaterialNotes/README.md

 - Pin your notes
 - Recover your deleted notes from the bin

+### Categorize

+- Categorize your notes with labels
+- Distinguish your labels with their color
+- Pin and hide your labels

 ### Share & backup

 - Share text from other applications to add it directly to a note